 - This is the Only Hot Chocolate Recipe You Will Ever Need!

-The beauty of this recipe is that you can change it easily to suit your taste.
+But, the real beauty of this delicious recipe is that you can change it easily to suit your taste.
 If it is too sweet, you can use bittersweet chocolate for all or part of the semi-sweet.
-If it is too thick, you can add a little more milk to thin it, and if you want a special flavor simply swap some of the chocolate for flavored chocolate like orange or raspberry.
+If it is too thick, you can add a little more milk to thin it, and if you want a special flavor, simply swap some of the chocolate for flavored chocolate like orange or raspberry.
 There is no limit to the variations you can create.

 Are you ready to make the most decadently delicious hot chocolate ever?